 The overall length of time in the MD/PhD Program is 7-10 years.
 Most students complete in 7-8 years.

-The typical program structure is 2/3-5/2 where the students begins by completing the pre-clinical medical education, shifting to the graduate school for the PhD studies and returning to finish the two clinical years of Medical School.
+The typical program structure is 2 1/3 / 3-5 / 1 2/3 where the students begins by completing the pre-clinical medical education, plus one thematic section in the clerkships, shifting to the graduate school for the PhD studies and returning to finish up to two clinical years of Medical School.
 However, the Program is flexible enough to accommodate changes based on a reasonable request.

 The Program provides many opportunities to meet with faculty via research retreats and poster sessions, literature tutorials, summer lab rotations and seminars.

 Yes, beginning with the first year of Medical School, students have the opportunity to work directly with patients as part of a Community Clerkship and the Physician Patient and Society course, part of the Medical School curriculum.
 Please review the curriculum information online for the Undergraduate Medical Education.

 No, every student must complete both their MD and PhD at UMass Medical School.